victordujardin/Bayesian-statistics/README.md

 ## Results and Conclusions
 The analysis results and conclusions are presented in the report, showcasing the effectiveness of Bayesian methods in biological data analysis.

-## How to Run the Project
-(If the project includes code, provide instructions on how to set up and run it.)

-## Dependencies
-(List any libraries or tools that need to be installed to run the project, if applicable.)

 ## Acknowledgments
-We extend our gratitude to Professor Philippe Lambert and Teaching Assistant Hortense Doms for their guidance and support throughout this project.
+We extend our gratitude to Professor Philippe Lambert and Hortense Doms for their guidance and support throughout this project.